ElAleph25/ElAleph25/README.md

 My principal area of interest in basic maths is Algebraic Geometry and Commutative Algebra.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

+## Projects
+- I will upload examples of application of Machine Learning algorithms for Data Science using real data sets.
+- I will solve interesting exercises on algebraic geometry and commutative algebra.
+To begin, I leave you my bachelor's thesis in algebraic geometry written in Spanish.

 📧 You can write to me at this address: holadanielrc@gmail.com